Gavin Power Plant

 General James M. Gavin Power Plant is a 2,600-megawatt supercritical coal-fired power station in the village of Cheshire, Ohio, United States.
 It is owned by Lightstone Generation LLC, a 50–50 joint venture of The Blackstone Group L.P. and ArcLight Capital Partners.
 Gavin is the largest coal-fired power facility in Ohio, and one of the largest in the US, capable of powering two million homes.
 In February 2017, the plant represented slightly more than 11% of the total electric generation capacity in Ohio according to the Energy Information Administration (EIA).

+History

 The plant was named in honor of James Maurice "Jumpin' Jim" Gavin, the third Commanding General (CG) of the 82nd Airborne Division during World War II.

-History

 Gavin's two units, rated at 1,300 MW each, were placed into service in 1974 and 1975.
 The power plant is connected to the electric transmission grid by 765-kilovolt transmission lines.

+From its activation until the early 2000s, the coal supplier was from a mine in Meigs County owned by American Electric Power (AEP) through its subsidiary, Southern Ohio Coal Company.

+In 2000, Gavin was cited by the United States Environmental Protection Agency (EPA) for violating the Clean Air Act and contributing to acid rain.

-In 2002, to avoid lawsuits relating to air pollution in the village of Cheshire, the American Electric Power (AEP) corporation decided to buy out the town, by paying every homeowner 3.5 times the market value of their home to move.
+In 2002, to avoid lawsuits relating to air pollution in the village of Cheshire, AEP decided to buy out the village, by paying every homeowner 3.5 times the market value of their home to move.
 The total deal came to around $20 million.

 AEP sold Gavin along with three other plants to Blackstone and ArcLight as a part of a $2.17 billion deal in 2016.